nut-tree/website/docs/tutorial-screen/waitfor.md

 ## Summary

 - `waitFor` will repeatedly search your **main** screen for the template image and if it finds a match, it'll return the [Region](https://nut-tree.github.io/apidoc/classes/region.html) it located the template image in.
-- If it can't locate the image, it'll retry the search in intervals of 500 milliseconds until it hits the configured timeout in milliseconds.
+- If it can't locate the image, it'll retry the search in configurable intervals until it hits the configured timeout in milliseconds.